 15. Create an advent calendar full of random acts of kindness you can perform in your community.

-18. Pick a Theme for your holiday dinner (@shanrockeileen is doing a Game of Thrones theme this year)
+18. Pick a theme for your holiday dinner

-19. Or choose Choose a different Country and celebrate their traditions for the holidays (hat tip: @missdrebaybay)
+19. Choose a different country and celebrate their traditions for the holidays. (hat tip: @missdrebaybay)

-20. Use wrapping paper to cover the entry into the room your Christmas tree is in (or bedroom doors) from floor to ceiling.
-The little ones will have so much fun waking up to this on Christmas morning and bursting through the paper. (my parents started this tradition with us years ago after my brother and I would sneak out of our rooms in the middle of the night to see if Santa had come).
+20. Use wrapping paper to cover the entry into the room your Christmas tree is in from floor to ceiling.
+The little ones will have so much fun waking up to this on Christmas morning and bursting through the paper.

-21. Kick off Christmas Morning with mimosas.
-(Hat TIp: @ashtonduncan_)
+21. Kick off Christmas morning with mimosas & hot cocoa. (hat tip: @ashtonduncan_)